BruntonUWBio/structured-random-features/README.md

 Steps to set up the directory:
 ------------

-1. Do a clean pull of the repository.
+1. Do a clean download of the repository.
 Go inside the repo. cd \path\to\random_features\

 2. Make a virtual Conda environment.
 We will be using python version 3.8.